LONDON · MANCHESTER · GLASGOW· OXFORD · YORK

 While there are no formal entry requirements, some venues interview applicants in order to carefully compose the experiential groups.

-There is a minimum attendance requirement of 80% for this course.
+- There is a minimum attendance requirement of 80% for this course.

-The attendance certificate awarded for the Foundation Course is accredited by the IGA and enables students who have a first degree to progress to further clinical training with the IGA.
+The attendance certificate awarded for the Foundation enables students who have a first degree to progress to further clinical training with the IGA.
 Students without a first degree may progress to further training on successful submission of an assessment essay.
 Students who successfully complete a Foundation Course can apply for membership of the Group Analytic Society (international).

 * Applicants are advised that although this experiential part of the course provides containment and support as well as facilitating learning, it can also be experienced by some students as emotionally demanding.